paulheading/paulh_astro/src/markdown/articles/problem-solving-basics.md

+Design is primarily about **communicating ideas and solving problems**.
+The ideas you communicate should in turn contribute to your desired outcome.

+---

 # Problem solving basics

 Design is primarily about **communicating ideas and solving problems**.
 The ideas you communicate should in turn contribute to your desired outcome.